-According to Nancy Fraser6 Foucault's early 1960s and 1970s theorizations7 were valid to understand the Fordist mode of production and discipline.
-At the same time these decades represent a shifting in the history of the economy from modernity to a postfordist organization of capital.
-These decades witness the birth of neoliberalism, a complex corpus of policies for the sake of "free market".
-During 1960s and 1970s globalization, or neoliberal or postfordist arrangement of economy and socio-economic relations started to take shape.
+According to Nancy Fraser6 Foucault's early 1960s and 1970s theorizations7 were valid to understand the context of Fordist mode of production and discipline, since these decades represent a shifting in the history of the economy from modernity to a postfordist organization of capital.
+These decades witness the birth of neoliberalism, a complex corpus of policies for the sake of "free market",8 as Harvey affirms.
+During the 1960s and the 1970s globalization, or neoliberal or postfordist arrangement of economy and socio-economic relations started to take shape.
 A meaningful event, which marks the end of the Keynesian Fordist production of technologies is represented by the abandonment of Bretton Woods and the idea of "welfare state".
-In the same decade Foucault writes his master pieces of social analysis.
-In these texts, he develops a biopolitical account of modernity.
-According to
+Again in these same decades Foucault writes his master pieces of social analysis where he develops a biopolitical